alexmkv01/Predicting_House_Prices/README.md

 Simply run the python file, making sure that the "housing.csv" file is in saved in the same local directory.

 ## Results ##
 The results of our experiments can be found in the report included in this repository.
-In our implementation, we were able to achieve an RMSE of ≈ 48,000, an r2 score of ≈ 0.82, which is approximately $32,000 absolute difference per prediction.
+In our implementation, we were able to achieve an RMSE of ≈ 48,000, an r2 score of ≈ 0.82 on unseen test data, which is approximately $32,000 absolute difference per prediction.

 ## Report ##
 A report detailing our model, evaluation setup, hyperparameter tuning process, and final results can be found in the "house_prices_report.pdf" file included in this repository.
 The report length is 5 pages, including figures and tables.
 This coursework including code and report attained full marks!